-Before I move on, I just wanted to be transparent and point out that freelance writers are not employees – which is the reason you get so much flexibility.
+Before I move on, I just wanted to be transparent and point out that freelance writers are not employees, which is why you get so much flexibility.

-As a freelancer, you’ll basically have your own business and you can make as little or as much as you want.
+As a freelancer, you’ll basically have your own freelance writing business, and you can make as little or as much as you want.
 However, since you don’t have an employer, you’ll be responsible for paying your own taxes and covering benefits like health insurance, paid time off, and your retirement plan.